Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 “Investing in R&D will bring growth and prosperity in the UK.
 Combining investment in R&D with a new approach to how the United Kingdom partners with the world will improve its global standing, make it safer and help find its leadership role in a changing world.”

-Science diplomacy is at its greatest once we fuse our scientific strengths with our diplomatic experience intentionally, and strategically.
+Science diplomacy is at its finest once we fuse our scientific strengths with our diplomatic experience intentionally, and strategically.

-When we recognise that worldwide science collaboration isn’t just about advancing data – it is about constructing affect, establishing norms, and creating alternatives that serve Australian pursuits.
+When we recognise that worldwide science collaboration is not only about advancing information – it is about constructing affect, establishing norms, and creating alternatives that serve Australian pursuits.

-In this space Australia has the important substances however has failed to show this right into a nationwide strategic functionality.
+In this space Australia has the important components however has failed to show this right into a nationwide strategic functionality.

-- to gas our economic system and productiveness
+• to gasoline our economic system and productiveness

-And I wrestle to think about how anybody may argue in any other case.
+And I wrestle to think about how anybody might argue in any other case.

-I can’t rehearse the present situations of our R&D sector at size.
+I cannot rehearse the present situations of our R&D sector at size.

 You all know them: